raspy135/Qun-mk2/README.md

 If you want to control parameters by your MIDI keyboard, use the chart below to check the CC number.
 Or, you can see the CC# in the screen at the top of the parameter name.
-Assigned CC# can be override temporary.
+Assigned CC# can be overridden temporarily.

 When you change CC parameters through MIDI keyboard or any other devices, the changed parameter will be shown on the display in real-time, you will see what you are changing, the value and mode names just like when you change parameters directly on the QUN.